Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 Puritans

-1620 – New England Area to more Southern areas until decline and non existence in the Chuckatuck area
+1620 – New England Area to more Southern areas until decline and nonexistence in the Chuckatuck area

-The Puritans were a group people within the Church of England who were not happy with ways the church was going at that time.[7]
+The Puritans were a group of people within the Church of England who were not happy with the ways the church was going at that time.[7]
 They first arrived in the New England area in 1620 with other English Protestants on the Mayflower who established the Plymouth settlement.
 They had come across the Atlantic Ocean seeking religious freedom.
-Before their landing, they developed the Mayflower Compact, an agreement of rules they would use govern the colony.
-Many died during the harsh winter but the settlement survived.
+Before their landing, they developed the Mayflower Compact, an agreement of rules they would use to govern the colony.
+Many died during the harsh winter, but the settlement survived.
 More Puritans came with ships that came after the Mayflower.
 With them came rules that were even stricter.
-The settlers began to branch out and form new settlements in the north-east as the disagreements continued.[8]
+The settlers began to branch out and form new settlements in the northeast as the disagreements continued.[8]

 The Religious Society of Friends/Quakers